NickelousTex/LaunchDarklyLOS/README.md

 When set to true:
 # placeholder for image w/ On

-This command can also be done via the API using curl:
+We also can just turn the entire flag off via API using curl for easy rollback:
 ```sh
 curl -X PATCH 'https://app.launchdarkly.com/api/v2/flags/default/show_log_lead_button' \
   -H 'LD-API-Version: 20240415' \